jb-engine/challenges_archived/django/README.md

 - Feel free to use the DRF browsable API for testing things manually.

 - Design your API according to specifications below.
-You can use ModelViewSet and ModelSerializer to automatically handle the diffent API HTTP methods: https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset https://www.django-rest-framework.org/api-guide/serializers/#modelserializer And make sure to test and customize if any customization is needed.
+You can use ModelViewSet and ModelSerializer to automatically handle the different API HTTP methods: https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset https://www.django-rest-framework.org/api-guide/serializers/#modelserializer And make sure to test and customize if any customization is needed.
 Knowing that, create urls, views, serializers for all your models so that: